The Muppets (2011 film): Critical response

 On Rotten Tomatoes, the film has a rating of 95% based on 228 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads: "Clever, charming, and heartfelt, The Muppets is a welcome big screen return for Jim Henson's lovable creations that will both win new fans and delight longtime devotees."
-On Metacritic, the film has a score of 75 out of 100, based on 37 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a score of 75 out of 100, based on 37 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave The Muppets an "A" grade rating on an A+ to F scale.

 Film critic Roger Ebert gave the film three stars out of four, praising the revitalized Muppets and their distinctive personalities.
-Justin Chang of Variety called it "an unexpected treat," noting that the film effortlessly blends "wised-up, self-reflective humor with old-fashioned let's-put-on-a-show pizzazz."
+Justin Chang of Variety called it "an unexpected treat", noting that the film effortlessly blends "wised-up, self-reflective humor with old-fashioned let's-put-on-a-show pizzazz."
 Todd McCarthy of The Hollywood Reporter praised the film as "A mostly winning return for childhood favorites from a prior century [that] looks to accomplish its goal of pleasing old fans and winning new ones."
 Alonso Duralde of The Wrap agreed writing that, "The Muppets has the same brilliant absurdity, anarchic humor, subtle uplift and ensemble comedy that fans have come to expect over the years."
-Both the Los Angeles Times and Entertainment Weekly praised the screenplay's self-referential humor, Jason Segel and Amy Adams' supporting roles, and the film's clever employment of cameos.
+Both the Los Angeles Times and Entertainment Weekly praised the screenplay's self-referential humor, Segel and Adams' supporting roles, and the film's clever employment of cameos.

 Michael Phillips gave the film three out of four stars, positively summarizing that "those of us who've had Muppets in our memory since childhood will find ourselves in a state of contentment."
 Peter Travers, writing for Rolling Stone, commended the film's musical segments, particularly Bret McKenzie's "Man or Muppet".
 The Boston Globe also gave it three out of four stars and said, "The result is refreshing on every level, a piece of nostalgia so old it's new again, and a breather from Hollywood's 3-D digital onslaught in favor of fur and fuzz."
 Christopher Kelly of the Fort Worth Star-Telegram stated that the film was "much more than just an affectionate reimagining of familiar Muppets routines, [but it] is rooted in real emotions and characters," and that "they remain as committed as ever to doing what Muppets do best: putting on a grand show."

-Pre-release criticism
+Response from Frank Oz

-Prior to the film's release, some past Muppet performers were reportedly critical about the film's portrayal of the characters.
+Prior to the film's release, some vetern Muppet performers were reportedly critical about the film's portrayal of the characters.
 Retired Muppet performer Frank Oz initially disapproved of the script and thought that the early version was disrespectful toward the characters.

-After the film's release, Oz modified his earlier statements:
+After the film's release, Oz clarified his earlier statements: